 — relatedly, try to give several reasons “why you” are the best to write about this topic.
 What is your “sphere of influence”?
 Who are you in conversation with?
 What is your social media presence?
 This also means giving more background on your research experiences so far (you mention many conferences and presentations)

-— visually, the prospectus will gain from a clearer presentation: I suggest headings for each section (main insights/argument; solving the puzzle; etc)

 Scope and Justification